Samsung Galaxy Z Fold 5, Z Flip 5, Watch 6 Leaks Leave No Surprises For Launch Day

 If there’s a smartwatch that can make the Apple Watch shake in its boots, it is Samsung’s Galaxy Watch series.
 Last year’s Galaxy Watch 5 series brought refinement to the forefront.
 The Watch 5 Pro had an impressive battery life and also introduced a couple of fitness features for hiking but ditched the rotating bezel from the Watch 4 Classic in favour of durability.
 This year, Samsung is undoing all that with the Watch 6 series.

 Leaked renders have revealed a standard Galaxy Watch 6 that looks almost identical to the Galaxy Watch 5, save for the straps.
 The feature set is expected to be carried over from the Watch 5 but you can expect some new watch faces to spice things up.
-The Galaxy Watch 6 Classic brings back the rotating bezel and the chunky design along with a fancy new watch face.
-Specifications are still unknown, but rumours suggest an upgraded Exynos chip to improve performance.
+The Galaxy Watch 6 Classic also brings back the rotating bezel and chunky design.
+Specifications are still unknown, but rumours suggest an upgraded Exynos chip for improved performance.

 Samsung Galaxy Buds 3 will offer a well-rounded package